 “my fellow prisoner greets you”

-Not only does Paul call Aristarchus a “fellow worker” but here he says that Aristarchus is simply my cell-mate.
+Not only does Paul call Aristarchus a “fellow worker,” but here, he says that Aristarchus is my cellmate.

-Many people feel that they do not count.
-They think that they are little people of no significance.
-They downplay the place that God has given them upon the earth.
-They seem to think that this will get them off the hook of serving God.
-They excuse themselves with the statement “I am of little worth to the kingdom of God.
+Many people feel that they do not count much in God’s kingdom.
+They think they are people of no significance and downplay the place God has given them on earth.
+They seem to believe that this will get them off the hook of serving God.
+They excuse themselves with the statement, “I am of little worth to the kingdom of God.
 I am not gifted.
 I am not talented.
 I can’t do anything well.”

-God has a plan for every person no matter how small their gifts.
+God has a plan for every person, no matter how great or small their gifts.